decisionhub/documentation/docs/0-manage-organization.md

----
-layout: default
-title: Manage your organization
-nav_order: 5
-permalink: /docs/manage-organization
----

 # Manage your organization's programs

 A **program** is used to run a single decision process in DecisionHub.
 It holds your application form, submissions, and reviews.

 An **organization** can contain multiple programs.
 Only **Organization Admins** can create and manage these programs.

-To add/remove your organization's admins, [email us](contact).
+To add/remove your organization's admins, email us at support@decisionhuborg.
-{: .banner-info .mb-6 }

-## On this page

-{: .no_toc .text-delta }

-1. TOC
-   {: toc }

 ## Create a program

 When you create a program, you and the other admins of your organization are added as **Program Admins** for the program.
-Read more about program roles [here](users/roles).
+Read more about program roles [here](User%20Management/user-roles).

 1. View all of your programs.
 2. Click **Add new**.